 After you have been given the right advice, simply select a dive mask that you like and select the dioptre you'll need for each lens to match your script.

 If you have reading glasses, you may find it hard to read your gauges underwater.
-In that cause you will need gauge-readers or bifocal corrective lenses and you will need to know or find out the dioptre value of your reading glasses.
-The gauge readers are a permanent solution and not a stick on solution.
+In that case you will need gauge-readers or bifocal corrective lenses and you will need to know or find out the dioptre value of your reading glasses.
+The gauge readers are a permanent solution and not a stick-on solution.

 Note that none of our factory lenses correct astigmatism.
 If you have astigmatism of 2.00 or more, our lenses won't work unfortunately.
 It's best to look for a custom solution.
 If your astigmatism is less than 2.00, consult your optometrist to get the right dioptre values for your prescription lenses.